reubenpuketapu/url-shortener/README.md

 ## Scope complete
 - All apart from `The app layout should be responsive.
-(This wasn't really attemped )`
+This wasn't fully complete`
-- You can add a new url using the input field and then it will be displayed above the input field
+- You can add a new url using the input field and then it will be displayed above the input field and persisted to MongoDb

 ## How to run

 - `make run` to start the full application running in docker containers.
 Access http://localhost:3000 for the UI.
 - `make test-api` to run the test suite against the api
+- `make test-web` to run the test suite against the web app + api

 ## Discussion